 They seem ideally suited to a part-shade spot (as long as they get at least half a day's sun) but do not cope so well with full shade, where they can become straggly.
 They will also grow in sun, but are so useful for part shade.
 They bloom over a long period: from early autumn to November in Sydney gardens.
 Late November seems to be the best time to prune them as they enter a quiescent phase for several months around that time.

 They are prone to a nasty leaf-rolling caterpillar in summer which can defoliate a plant in just a few days.
 Use Dipel, Yates Success or pyrethrum for a low-toxic spray.
 I have found Yates Success to give pretty good results; it is based on a bacteria rather than a harmful chemical.
 You may need to apply these treatments a couple of times to achieve control.
+They can also be attacked by flea beetles, which can make many holes in the leaves.
+Neem oil may help to control them.
+Try a drench of neem oil around the plant at the end of winter to control the larvae.
 Abutilon can get very woody after a while, and may need to be replaced with a fresh plant struck from a cutting.
+Older plants seem more vulnerable to pests.
 Cuttings taken in autumn or spring will take root easily if kept in a humid environment.
 Abutilons can be trained as standards: begin when the plant is young and has a single stem.
 I've seen some examples where a couple of different coloured versions and plaited together to give a rather impressive result.